hay/facetool/README.md

 Create a new image called `face-pose.jpg` that shows the shapes and poses of `face.jpg`

     facetool.py pose -i face.jpg -o face-pose.jpg

+Crop all faces from `face.jpg` and save to new files in the directory `cropped`

+    facetool.py crop -i face.jpg -o cropped

 ### Media utilites
 Convert a movie file called `movie.mp4` to a set of JPG files in a directory called `frames` (used for video swapping)